 Bob Brynildson, owner of the Source Comics and Games in Roseville and Uncle Sven’s Comic and Games Shoppe in St. Paul, is fully aware of this, and—even though he did move one of his stores recently—he’s still running both his businesses the way he always has: with a solid focus on customers, both old and new.

 Brynildson began at the Source in 1991, when his store Legacy Games merged with what would come to be known as the Source Comics and Games.
-However, the corporation that owned the store went bankrupt almost immediately after the merger, and Brynildson and a coworker from the failed venture dealt with the bankruptcy court and emerged in 1993 as Adventure Retail Ltd. The Source reopened at Snelling and Larpenteur in Roseville and remained there until 2012, when it moved six blocks up the road to its new location at 2057 Snelling Avenue North.
+However, the corporation that owned the store went bankrupt almost immediately after the merger, and Brynildson and a coworker from the failed venture dealt with the bankruptcy court and emerged in 1993 as Adventure Retail Ltd. Didn’t they know that there is alternatives to bankruptcy?
+Anyway, the Source reopened at Snelling and Larpenteur in Roseville and remained there until 2012, when it moved six blocks up the road to its new location at 2057 Snelling Avenue North.

 The old location was a “meandering snake,” in Brynildson’s words, unique but cramped and not particularly well suited for shopper foot traffic and flow or displaying merchandise to advantage.
 The new store doesn’t have that problem.
 Wide, open, and high ceilinged, the new Source is one-third larger than the old one, boasting over 10,000 square feet of retail and gaming space.
 “The first thing my customers said was, ‘Wow, you’ve got a lot more product,’” says Brynildson.
 “I didn’t have the heart to tell them I didn’t buy one single new item.
 It’s just displayed and you can see it.”
 And see it you can.
 The new location trades some of the old one’s “surprise around every corner” vibe for more of a “warehouse at the end of Raiders of the Lost Ark” one, but never fear: the Source’s knowledgeable red-shirted staff stand throughout the store, ready to help you find what you’re looking for.